OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 ### Pushing packages to the built-in repository

-We offer several ways to add packages to the built-in repository, so many that we built a new page: [pushing packages to the built-in repository](/docs/home/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md).
-Alternatively you can go to *Library > Packages* which describes some of the most convenient ways to push packages to the built-in repository.
+We offer several ways to add packages to the built-in repository, so many that we built a new page:Â [pushing packages to the built-in repository](/docs/home/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md).
+Alternatively you can go toÂ *Library > Packages*Â which describes some of the most convenient ways to push packages to the built-in repository.

 ![](/docs/images/3048094/3277775.png)

 :::success
-To push packages to the built-in repository you will need an [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md).
+To push packages to the built-in repository you will need anÂ [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md).
 :::

 ### Security considerations

-To add a new package to the built-in feed requires the `BuiltInFeedPush` permission.
-To delete a package, or replace an existing package requires the `BuiltInFeedAdminister` permission.
+To add a new package to the built-in feed requires the `BuiltInFeedPush` permission.Â To delete a package, or replace an existing package requires the `BuiltInFeedAdminister` permission.

 For your convenience Octopus Deploy provides a built-in role called **Package Publisher** that has been granted the `BuiltInFeedPush` permission.